| Please click on the photos below to see

 drawing and painting supplies, although you do not need to know

 how to draw to create your Art Stick.
+As an experiential workshop, each participant will approach

 making their Art Stick in individual ways, according to your